China - A Trip Along the Silk Road (Part 3 of 3)

 (June 15, 1991) KARIMABAD

 Lots of banners have appeared lining the streets of town and everybody seems to be out running about.
 We discovered it's due to a visit by the Aga Khan's brother and his wife and their entourage.
 (Princess Zahra and Prince Rahim).
-The Aga Khan is the religious leader of the area and is very beloved by all of the people.
+The Aga Khan is the religious leader of the area and seems very beloved by all of the people.

 The ages of Jahan and his mother really surprised me.
 I thought he looked about 40 but he was only 24, and his mother looked to be 70 but was only 55.
 Jahan was recently married but his wife was at a neighbors house so we didn't get to meet her.
 She was only 15.